 In any case, you have to take the result with a grain of salt.
 It’s an interesting study, performed meticulously, but it’s hard to tell whether the raw data is biased or not.
 Better consider this a preliminary result.
 More likely than not it will turn out to be correct.
 But there’s little in the way of certainty.

 The study did sort of a brute-force approach on GitHub repositories.
-The researchers selected some 750 popular project with a decent history.
+The researchers selected some 750 popular projects with a decent history.
 It’s the commit history the researchers were interested in: they evaluated the commit comments.
 The team counted commits containing the word “error”, “bug”, “fix” and half a dozen similar key words.

 That’s a potential weakness of this approach: who’s to say this assumption is valid?
 If it’s a – say – French project, it’s unlikely any commit comment contains such a word.
 The paper left me with the impression only projects “speaking English” were considered, but that’s one of the sources of doubt.
-Mind you, every programming language tends to form it’s own closed community using its own language.
+Mind you, every programming language tends to form its own closed community using its own language.
 Maybe one of the communities under examination prefers a different word.
 Even more likely, maybe there’s a different culture dealing with errors.
 Admitting an error isn’t easy.
 Maybe some developers prefer to call a “bug fix” an “optimization” or “improvement”?
 For what it’s worth, I often describe the corrected behavior instead of describing the bug, so there’s no need to include the words “bug” or “fixed”.
 The more bug fixes are committed, the worse the code quality of the project.

 I suppose the researchers did examine the committers’ vocabulary first, but the 11-page summary doesn’t say it, so there’s no way to be sure.
-On the other hand, the sheer multitude of project may compensate the effects of project-specific cultures.
+On the other hand, the sheer multitude of projects may compensate the effects of project-specific cultures.
 Oh, wait – that’s another source of doubt: granted, the researchers examined 750 projects, which sounds like a huge number (and a lot of work).
 On the other hand, that’s only a few dozen projects per language.
 Is that enough to provide reliable statistical data?

 By the way, the study used a statistical approach.
-In most cases such an approach doesn’t prove anything.
+In most cases, such an approach doesn’t prove anything.
 It gives you a hint how things might be, but you can’t be sure as long as you don’t understand why the results are the way they are.
 Such studies also have been conducted, and many of them point in the same direction: prefer strong typing over weak, static over dynamic, functional over procedural and managed memory over unmanaged memory.
 By the way, I doubt anybody questions the last point: anybody who’s ever programmed native C knows how hard it is to manage memory manually.

 So how to chose the perfect language for your next project?